acidonper/ocp-gitops-argocd-with-sealed-secrets/README.md

 > **NOTE**
 >
-> They are load tests performed in a laboratory environment with 1 Sealed Secrets controller replicas.
+> The load tests have been performed in a laboratory environment with 1 Sealed Secrets controller replicas

 ## Author